Lawani-EJ/Salesforce-Website-Clone/README.md

 # Salesforce Website Recreation

 ## Project Overview
-This project is an attempt to recreate the official Salesforce website, adding a touch of creativity and fun by incorporating emojis throughout the design.
+This project is an attempt to recreate the official Salesforce website, adding a touch of creativity and fun throughout the design.

 ## Assigned Task